 Tax expense for 2015 and 2014 amounted to \$5.3 million and \$5.9 million, respectively; however our effective tax rate in 2015 increased to 22% from 19% in 2014.
 The increase in the effective tax rate was mainly due to the increase in our taxable income in the US, which is subject to a relatively higher tax rate.
-We may incur tax expenses in 2016 which we anticipate to be at a rate of up to 22% of our pre-tax income.
+For additional disclosure and explanations regarding our income taxes, see note 12 to our financial statements.
+See also "Item 10E - Taxation - Israeli Tax Considerations."